EPiC-2023/EPiC-2023-additional-testing/README.md

-# EPiC 2023 analysis repository
+# EPiC 2023 additional testing repository

 ## 1. Repository preparation
 To run the code you need python (tested on python 3.11) and libraries from the requirements.txt file.